Driving Around Iceland

 Aurora Borealis or the Northern Lights are one of the most famous tourist attractions in all of Iceland.
 Having experienced these myself, I can say that there is really nothing quite like seeing the amazing hues of colour in the sky.
 The fizzing greens, blues, pinks and reds of the Northern lights are something that you will never ever forget and something that no picture can ever truly capture.
 Driving a car is the perfect way to chase the lights

 I really enjoy getting off the normal road and getting on to the road less traveled and this is the ideal way to experience the wonderful nature that Iceland has to offer.
 You can take a 4WD tour across the highlands and my favourite place was driving the Langjökull Glacier.
 The ice cave here is just unreal and you are literally travelling through the heart of the glacier, how many people can say that they have done that?
 There are just a huge number of routes that you can drive and experience some unbelievable nature in Iceland.
+It reminds me so much of my Greenland itinerary, or when I visited the Faroe Islands.
+Or visiting Svalbard.
+All amazing destinations too!

 There is so much to see in Iceland that you just couldn’t put it in one article and you can also see a few of the other things that I loved to see in Iceland here .